 On the downside, hydraulic actuators can leak, and the leaked fluid invites contamination that can cause damage to internal or external working parts.
-It also takes an assortment of other equipment to operate hydraulics – motors, pumps, fluid reservoirs, etc. And hydraulics are very noisy, even when outfitted with noise-reduction equipment.
-All this makes this type of actuator too unwieldy for many environments.
+It also takes an assortment of other equipment to operate hydraulics – motors, pumps, fluid reservoirs, etc. Hydraulics are also very noisy, even when outfitted with noise-reduction equipment.
+These factors can make pneumatic actuators too unwieldy for many environments.

-These cylinders are driven by air pressure rather than a fluid.
+Pneumatic cylinders are driven by air pressure rather than a fluid.
 Air can sometimes be less efficient as a power source because it can be compressed, causing the actuator to lose pressure.
-The air compressor must be located relatively close by, and it has to run continuously.
+The air compressor that powers a pneumatic actuator must be located relatively close by, and it has to run continuously.
 It is also possible for the air to become contaminated by equipment lubricants, which increases the risk of damage.

 The bottom line is that pneumatic actuators operate at lower pressures and speeds than hydraulic cylinders.
 For many applications, though, this is an advantage: Pneumatic cylinders provide highly reliable, consistent linear motion, with accuracy tolerances within 0.1 inches and repeatability tolerances within .001 inches.
 They can also perform reliably in extremely high or low temperatures, which would cripple fluid-based hydraulic actuators.
 In addition, because pneumatic actuators have no motor and use no hazardous materials, they can easily meet mechanical safety requirements.

 In many industrial applications, moving machinery – and controlling that movement consistently – is what matters most.
 Pneumatic actuators, or cylinders, are often ideal for these applications.
 To achieve maximum efficiency, it is important to size pneumatic actuators accurately for the job at hand.
 W.C.
 Branham manufactures four different types of pneumatic actuators, each available in a variety of bore sizes.